Create a new scan (full configuration)

 Adjust automatically during the scan

-Select this check box to allow ASoC to decide how long to wait for any particular response before timing out.
-This can significantly reeduce scan time.
+Allow ASoC to decide how long to wait for any particular response before timing out.
+This can significantly reduce scan time.

-Use the slider to set the maximum time ASoC will wait for a response before timing out.
+Set the maximum time ASoC waits for a response before timing out.
 Increase this setting if your site's responses are slow and ASoC is missing responses due to the short timeout.

 By default, ASoC sends its requests to the site as fast as possible.
-If this limit will overload your network or server, select this check box and reduce it.
+If this limit will overload your network or server, you can reduce it.

 Setting